marijnh/Eloquent-JavaScript/00_intro.md

 In this book, text written in a `monospaced` font will represent elements of programs—sometimes they are self-sufficient fragments, and sometimes they just refer to part of a nearby program.
-Programs (of which you have already seen a few), are written as follows:
+Programs (of which you have already seen a few) are written as follows:

 ```
 function factorial(n) {